spatie/docs.spatie.be-old/resources/views/menu/v1/basics/adding-items.md

 `Spatie\Menu\Link`

-Links are created with the `to` factory method, which accepts a url and a string of text (or html) as parameters.
+Links are created with the `to` factory method, which requires a url and a string of text (or html) as parameters.
 There's also a convenience method on the `Menu` class.

 ```php
 Menu::new()->add(Link::to('/', 'Home'));